osmehlik/dotfiles/README.md

 ### Customization

-  - **bash** - Put your additional configuration to .bashrc-addons file in your home directory (it will be loaded next time you start bash.
+  - **bash** - Put your additional configuration to .bashrc-addons file in your home directory (it will be loaded next time you start bash).